- Occupation: Piano Tutor, Financial Consultant

 - Year of Birth: 1978

-- Job Scope: Teaching, attending lessons, practicing piano, preparing and sourcing teaching materials, planning students’ recitals and examinations, accompanying, transcription, rescoring, shopping, babysitting
+- Job Scope: Teaching, attending courses, sourcing solo students to collaborate with my students, planning students’ recitals and examinations, accompanying, transcription, re-scoring, analysing, babysitting.

 - Favorite Genre: Renaissance, Classical, Orchestral, Jazz

 - Education: ATCL, Bachelor of Economics, Diploma in Architecture Technology

 When I was young, I disliked practicing the piano and went to most of the lessons ill- prepared and sleepy.
 My first teacher invested a lot of effect to pull me through my grade one examination.
 Feeling hopeless about my progress, she finally threw in the white towel and had me expelled.